EdwinCruz13/NodeJS-Lesson/Day 5/readme.md

 <details open="">
   <summary><h2>🚢 Exporting a file</h2></summary>

-  **The module.exports is a special object which is included in every JavaScript file in the Node.js application by default.
+  **<h2>The module.exports is a special object which is included in every JavaScript file in the Node.js application by default.
 The module is a variable that represents the current module, and exports is an object that will be exposed as a module.
-So, whatever you assign to module.exports will be exposed as a module.**
+So, whatever you assign to module.exports will be exposed as a module.</h2>**
  <br>
     <p dir="auto">